 B. When units or measurements that determine the number of required parking or loading spaces result in a requirement of a fractional space, a fraction over 1/2 shall require one parking or loading space.

 C. The required parking spaces shall be provided either on the same premises with the parking generator, or on any premises associated therewith.
 The walking distance between the farthest point of the parking area and the main pedestrian entrance to the building or use in question shall not exceed 500 feet, except that in the case of parking space for employees only, the distance may be increased to 800 feet.
 Such walking distance shall be only over land owned or controlled by the parking generator or over a public way.
 When the required parking spaces are not immediately adjacent to the parking generator, directional signs to the parking spaces must be posted.
-Such signs shall conform with Article 13.
+Such signs shall conform with Article7.2.
 Accessory uses must be in the same district by special permit or in a district in which the principal use would be permitted by right.

 D. Where required parking spaces are provided away from the lot on which the use or structure they are intended to serve is located, such spaces shall be in the same possession, either by deed or lease, as the property occupied by the use or structure to which the parking spaces are accessory.
 If both the structure and the parking area are leased, the period of time of the parking area lease shall be the same as the structure lease.